-2. The subcommittee of Retention shall be responsible for exit interviews to determine how we can better serve our membership
+2. The subcommittee of Retention shall be responsible encouraging membership continuation for members expressing a desire of potential resignation and for performing exit interviews with those members who do leave, to determine how we can better serve our membership.

 The Committee on Laws and Regulations shall have referred to it all proposed amendments to the Club's By-Laws and shall submit its recommendations on these to the Board before action is taken by the Club.

 The Committee on Programs shall arrange a program for every meeting of the Club as far in advance as possible, cooperating with the Board and other committees of the Club to the end of diversifying the programs and coordinating them with the Club activities.

 The Committee on Publicity shall be generally responsible for public affairs of the Club and shall see to appropriate publicity in connection with the Club's charitable endeavors as well as any other activities of the Club.

 The Committee on Activities shall arrange, and be in full charge of, all social functions.

 The Committee on Youth shall be responsible for recognizing the leadership potential of our youth and encouraging their continued education through grants.